VM-Centric Operations for Virtual Server Agent with VMware (VSA V2)

 - Collecting file and folder information during backups is not supported with Indexing Version 2.
 Browse and restore operations use the live browse method to get file and folder information.

-- To restore guest files and folders from a backup that was performed using Indexing Version 2, use the disk library for one of the copies (primary or secondary) and perform a live browse from the disk library.
-Guest file restores from tape are not supported with Indexing Version 2, because file details are not collected in backups that use Indexing Version 2, and live browse operations are not supported from tape copies.
+- To restore guest files and folders from a VM-centric backup, use the disk library for one of the copies (primary or secondary) and perform a live browse from the disk library.
+Guest file restores from tape are not supported with VM-centric backups, because file details are not collected in VM-centric backups, and live browse operations are not supported from tape copies.
 As a workaround if no disk library is available, you can restore a full VM or a virtual machine disk from a tape copy.

 - In 11.20 and later feature releases, current throughput will not be updated at the parent VSA job level.
 You should check the VM status to confirm current throughput for each job.